Robofied/Awesome-Computer-Vision-Guide/src/07 - Blurring And Smoothing/ReadMe.md

 <p align="center"><img src="https://i.ibb.co/Hn0f6YL/Median-filter.jpg" alt="Median-filter" border="0"></p>

-Notice how, unlike average blurring and Gaussian blurring where the kernel size could be rectangular, the kernel size for the median must be square.
+Notice how, unlike average blurring and Gaussian blurring where the kernel size could be rectangular ([Read in docs](https://docs.opencv.org/master/d4/d86/group__imgproc__filter.html#gaabe8c836e97159a9193fb0b11ac52cf1)), the kernel size for the median must be square.
 Furthermore (unlike the averaging method), instead of replacing the central pixel with the average of the neighborhood, we instead replace the central pixel with the median of the neighborhood.

 <p align="center"><img src="http://1.bp.blogspot.com/--O0Fm6ggZqY/VYsc_mBsqnI/AAAAAAAAA38/mNTJ2kJRSyU/s1600/content_08.png"></p>